***MONEY**

 “This is the first time I've been able to ask an organization for financial support without losing my dignity.”

-Along with the joy, we have faced two challenges.
-First, we are aware that some people do not approach us with their needs regarding finances and choose instead not to participate in our programs.
+Along that line, we have faced two challenges.
+First, we are aware that some people do not approach us with their needs regarding finances and choose instead not to come to camp.
 We’re sad about this, longing for trust in our commitment and passion for inclusion.
 We hope that this document will further support everyone in building trust that their needs matter and that we fully wish to include them.

-We hope your financial situation will not hinder you in any way from participating in our offerings.
+We hope your financial situation will not hinder you in any way from participating in Family Camp.

 Frequently Asked Questions